KSP-KOS/KOS/doc/source/structures/orbits/eta.rst

     This ignores the effect of any intervening manuever nodes it might hit before it gets there.
 (This will be the path you would follow if you never execute any of those manuever nodes.)

+    If there *is* no next transition (you are on a closed loop that will not exit the current sphere of influence), this will return a **very big number** representing the biggest floating point value (32-bit).
+(For various reasons, kOS does not allow the value "Infinity" in its Scalars, so "a really big number" is used in its place.)